mattetti/book_mdar/book/source/Chapters/3_Getting_Started/2_Test_App.markdown

 ### Configuring Merb

-Before we get the server running, you'll need to edit the init.rb file and un-comment the following lines (this is only necessary if you need to connect to a database, which we do in our case):
+Before we get the server running, you'll need to edit the init.rb file and un-comment the following line (this is only necessary if you need to connect to a database, which we do in our case):

 config/init.rb

-    use_orm :dm_core
+    use_orm :datamapper

-    use_test :rspec

 Typing `merb` now in your command line will try and start the server.